 Yellowstone has implemented an overnight backcountry permit fee to defray the backcountry program's costs.
-Anyone obtaining a permit to stay overnight in the backcountry between Memorial Day and September 10 will have to pay a per-person, per-night permit fee for all individuals 9 years of age or older.
+Anyone obtaining a permit to stay overnight in the backcountry-there are some 300+ backcountry sites-between Memorial Day and September 10 will have to pay a per-person, per-night permit fee for all individuals 9 years of age or older.
 There will be a \$3.00 per-person, per night fee for backpackers and boaters.
 Groups of 5 or more will be charged a total of \$15 per night.
 Stock users will be charged \$5.00 per-person, per night.
-Visitors may purchase an Annual Backcountry Pass for \$25, which covers the per-person, per-night backcountry fees for the individual pass holder for the calendar year in which the pass is purchased.
-An Annual Backcountry Pass which covers the per-person, per-night backcountry fees for the pass holder for the calendar year in which the pass is purchased is available for \$25.
+Visitors may purchase an Annual Backcountry Pass for \$25, which covers the per-person, per-night backcountry fees for the individual pass holder for the season in which the pass is purchased.
+A portion of the 300+ backcountry sites are reservable in advance for a flat \$25 fee (not covered by the annual pass).
 Call (307) 344-2160 for more information.
-See the "Nature & Wildlife" chapter for details about how to reduce your risk of encounters with bears.
+See the "Nature & Wildlife" chapter for details about how to be responsible in the backcountry and how to reduce your risk of encounters with bears.